LorOfficial/Nugget-Mobile26/README.md

 Note: I am not responsible if your device bootloops, use this software with caution.
 Please back up your data before using!

+# Getting your mobiledevicepairing file
+Getting Your mobiledevicepairing File

+To get the pairing file, use the following steps:

+Download idevicepair for your system from here: https://github.com/jkcoxson/idevice_pair/releases/tag/0.1.13

+Note: On mac or linux, you may have to run the terminal command chmod +x ./idevicepair in the same directory.
+Run the program by either double clicking it or using terminal/powershell Share the .mobiledevicepairing file to your iOS device Open the app and select the pairing file
+You should only have to do this once unless you lose the file and delete the app's data.